 A Short History of the Oxford Conference for the Book

 In 1993 the Center for the Study of Southern Culture and Square Books partnered to form the Oxford Conference for the Book.
-Highlighting the achievements of both seasoned and emerging southern writers, the conference has become an annual gathering that brings together teachers, publishers, booksellers, writers, scholars, agents, editors, and booklovers.
+Highlighting the achievements of both seasoned and emerging southern writers, the conference has become an annual gathering that brings together students, teachers, publishers, booksellers, writers, scholars, agents, editors, and booklovers.

 The first Oxford Conference for the Book was a two-day event that featured panel discussions and lectures surrounding the topics of literacy, freedom of expression, and the book trade in the South.
 The first day of the conference included readings by some of the most renowned people in book culture, such as Barry Hannah, Willie Morris, Larry Brown, Kaye Gibbons, and George Plimpton.
 Charles Reagan Wilson offered his thoughts on the “History of the Book in the South,” and Oren Teicher and Thomas Freeland led a discussion on the “First Amendment Developments in the South.”
 Other participants in the program included Shannon Ravenel, John Y. Cole, Rea Hederman, James Linville, and William Styron, with sessions on publishing and writing autobiography and a fortieth birthday party for the Paris Review.

 The conference coincided with the Mississippi Institute of Arts and Letters annual awards banquet, and the conference concluded with a celebration at Square Books for a fortieth birthday party for the esteemed Paris Review, with many writers in attendance.